NATE Gas Heating Practice Exam

 Question: 1 / 400

-What does the term "lockout" refer to in heating systems?
+What does the term "AFUE" measure?

 Get further explanation with Examzify DeepDiveBeta